Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Textiles made from at least 70% certified organic natural fibers

-Requirements: Products must meet strict ecological and social criteria throughout the supply chain.
+What are the Requirements: Products must meet strict ecological and social criteria throughout the supply chain.
 This includes organic fiber certification, environmentally friendly processing, wastewater treatment, and fair labor practices.
 Independent certification bodies verify compliance at every stage.

-Description: GOTS is the leading international standard for textiles such as organic cotton and wool.
+What does it mean: GOTS is the leading international standard for textiles such as organic cotton and wool.
 The GOTS-Certified label guarantees organic fiber integrity, restricts harmful chemicals, and enforces ethical labor conditions, providing consumers with a credible assurance of sustainability.

 Link: Global Organic Textile Standard - Official Website